jksrecko/libaria/javaExamples/README.txt

 This wrapper layer provides a Java API which simply makes calls using JNI into the regular Aria or ArNetworking "native" library.

 To use the Aria Java wrapper you need to download a Java SDK.

-Sun J2SE JDK 1.6 (Java SE6) was used to build the wrapper.
+On Debian 3, Debian 5, and Windows, the Sun J2SE JDK 1.6 (Java SE6) was used to build the wrapper.
 You can download it from:

     http://java.sun.com/javase/downloads